BIBI78/drf_api/README.md

 django-cors-headers
 ```

-5. Created the Django project with the following command:
+5. Create the Django project with the following command:

 ```
 django-admin startproject project_name .
 ```

-6. Navigated back to [Heroku](heroku.com), and under the Settings tab, added the following configvars:
+6. Navigate back to [Heroku](heroku.com), and under the Settings tab, add the configvars:

 - Key: SECRET_KEY | Value: hidden
 - Key: CLOUDINARY_URL | Value: cloudinary://hidden
 - Key: DISABLE_COLLECTSTATIC | Value: 1
 - Key: ALLOWED_HOST | Value: api-app-name.herokuapp.com

-7. Add two additional configvars once the ReactApp has been created:
+7. Add two additional configvars after the ReactApp has been created:

 - Key: CLIENT_ORIGIN | Value: https://react-app-name.herokuapp.com
 - Key: CLIENT_ORIGIN_DEV | Value: https://gitpod-browser-link.ws-eu54.gitpod.io
-- Check that the trailing slash `\` at the end of both links has been removed.
+- Make sure that the trailing slash `\` at the end of both links has been removed.

-- Gitpod occasionally updates the browser preview link.
-Should this occur, the CLIENT_ORIGIN_DEV value shall need to be updated.
+- (_IMPORTANT_) Gitpod updates the browser preview link every now and then.
+If this happpens the CLIENT_ORIGIN_DEV value needs to be updated.

-8. Created the env.py file, and added the following variables.
-The value for DATABASE_URL was obtained from the Heroku configvars in the previous step:
+8. Creat the env.py file, and add the following variables. (_The value for DATABASE_URL comes from the Heroku configvars in the previous step_):

 ```
 import os